vegaorion/zero-sum-ramsey-disjoint-cliques/README.md

 proofs/          DRAT certificates for the three UNSAT instances logs/            solver and checker output
-Makefile         the same targets, for anyone who prefers make Three of the four DRAT certificates are in `proofs/`.
-The fourth, `K13_3K4_none.drat`, is too large for GitHub and is in the Zenodo archive only; see `proofs/README.md`.
-It is regenerable in about 35 minutes with `make_cnf.py` and CaDiCaL.
+Makefile         the same targets, for anyone who prefers make proofs/ holds the DRAT certificates for the three UNSAT instances in the paper. cnf/K13_3K4_none.cnf is the unreduced form of the K₁₃ instance; it was also solved and its proof checked (see Remark 5.2(e) of the paper), but that proof is not shipped because of its size (414 MB).
+It can be regenerated in about 40 minutes with make_cnf.py and CaDiCaL.
 ```

 ## Verify